SS-Priya/belly-button-challenge/README.md

 Belly Button Biodiversity Dashboard :

-An interactive web-based dashboard to explore and visualize the Belly Button Biodiversity dataset, which catalogs the microbes found in human navels.
+An interactive web-based dashboard to explore and visualize the Belly Button Biodiversity dataset.

 Background :